onnx/onnx/docs/Operators.md

   where Loss is a dummy node which computes the minimized objective function.

-  The variable "W" is an optional input in the called graph.
-If the user omits it, the input names of GraphCall becomes ["X_1", "", "Z_1"] and the initializer of "W" may be passed into the called graph by reference.
-Pass-by-reference means that
+  The variable "W" is an optional input in the invoked graph.
+However, because its gradient "dO_dW" is needed, the user cannot abbreviate GraphCall's input list to ["X_1", "", "Z_1"].
+Otherwise, "dO_dW" may always be zero.

-  - There is a global variable "W" (the initializer).
-  - That global "W" is used whenever "W" is required but missing.
+  To explain this zero-gradient behavior, we assume that the user accidentally omits "W" and feeds inputs ["X_1", "", "Z_1"] to the GraphCall.
+In this case, the GraphCall operator semantically may do the following things.

+  - A new tensor "W_duplicated" will be implicitly created and added into a local (hidden) initializer list which is only visible to the computation of this GraphCall.
+  - The value of "W_duplicated" is identical to the initializer "W" in the current invoked graph.
+  - All uses of "W" in this call will be replaced by "W_duplicated."
+  - If "W" is missing in another GraphCall, another tensor "W_duplicated_1" may be created and attached to that call's local initializer list.

-  From the view of computation graph, the Conv operators invoked by GraphCall's without specifying "W" as an input may be connected the global "W" variable.
+  From the view of computation graph, the Conv operators invoked by GraphCall's without specifying "W" as an input is connected a local "W_duplicated" variable.
+Thus, the backward propagation may propagate the gradient to "W_duplicated" rather than "W".
+This behavior implies that all trainable tensors should be added into the input list of the inference graph.
-  This rule applies to all optional inputs in the called graph.

 #### Version